redis/redis-rb/README.md

 The client expects passwords with special chracters to be URL-encoded (i.e.
 `CGI.escape(password)`).

-By default, the client will try to read the `REDIS_URL` environment variable and use that as URL to connect to.
-The above statement is therefore equivalent to setting this environment variable and calling `Redis.new` without arguments.

 To connect to Redis listening on a Unix socket, try:

 ```ruby